KFAB

 KFAB (1110 kHz) is a commercial AM radio station in Omaha, Nebraska, with studios and offices on Underwood Avenue in Omaha.
-It broadcasts a news/talk format and is owned by iHeartMedia, Inc.
+It broadcasts a news/talk radio format and is owned by iHeartMedia.

 KFAB is a Class A clear channel station, operating at 50,000 watts, the maximum power for commercial AM stations, from a transmitter on South 60th Street at Capehart Road in Papillion.
 A single tower beams the full power during the day.
 At night, power is fed to a three-tower array in a directional pattern to avoid interfering with WBT Charlotte, the other Class A station on 1110 AM.
 Due to its high power and Nebraska's excellent ground conductivity, KFAB's daytime signal is heard in most of Eastern Nebraska and Western Iowa, with at least grade B coverage as far as Kansas City, Topeka, Sioux City and Des Moines.
 At night, even though it must direct its signal north–south to protect WBT, it can be heard across most of the western half of North America with a good radio.

 KFAB is licensed by the U.S. Federal Communications Commission to broadcast in the HD Radio (hybrid) format.